FREQUENTLY ASKED QUESTIONS

 Why choose CWW?

 CWW was founded with the mission of providing high-quality, effective, specialized clinical services to women and adolescent girls.
 As specialists, we offer a unique capability and clinical skill-set to our clients.
 Clients who choose CWW do so because from the moment they walk through the door, their needs are met with an expertise and knowledge-base that may not be found with other general clinical practices.
 CWW providers also offer specialized clinical skills that apply beyond sex and gender.
-CWW providers have clinical specialties in areas such as mood & anxiety, health/psychosocial oncology, school-based mental health, domestic abuse, suicidality, self-harming behaviors, and family/couples systems.
+CWW providers have clinical specialties in areas such as mood & anxiety, health/psychosocial oncology, school-based mental health, domestic abuse, suicidality, self-harming behaviors, perinatal mood & anxiety, and family/couples systems.

 What is the difference between a psychologist and professional counselor?